micmejia/bible-dump/NKJV/2 Timothy/2 Tim 1.md

 but when he arrived in Rome, he sought me out very zealously and found _me._

 ###### 18
-The Lord grant to him that he may find mercy from the Lord in that Day--and you know very well how many ways he ministered [^d]_to me_ at Ephesus.
+The Lord grant to him that he may find mercy from the Lord in that Day--and you know very well how many ways he ministered _to me_ at Ephesus.